vimcasts/vimcasts.org/source/blog/registers-the-good-the-bad-and-the-ugly-parts.md

 ### The Ugly Parts

 Vim uses non-standard terminology to describe cut, copy, and paste operations.
-As I've [noted before][jargon]: 'put' and 'paste' are easily interchangeable, and the word 'yank' becomes synonymous with 'copy' when you get used to it, but Vim's use of the word â€˜deleteâ€™ is problematic.
+As I've [noted before][jargon]: 'put' and 'paste' are easily interchangeable, and the word 'yank' becomes synonymous with 'copy' when you get used to it, but Vim's use of the word ‘delete’ is problematic.

 In most text editing contexts the word delete means *remove*.
 But Vim's delete operation copies the text into a register, then removes it from the document.
 In other words, Vim's delete operation behaves like the standard cut command.
-I find Vim's terminology to be unhelpful, so I try to make a point of describing the `d{motion}` command as â€œcut the specified textâ€ (rather than â€œdelete the specified textâ€).
+I find Vim's terminology to be unhelpful, so I try to make a point of describing the `d{motion}` command as “cut the specified text” (rather than “delete the specified text”).
 Likewise for `x`, `c`, `s`, and so on.

 The fact that `x`, `s`, `d`, and `c` all *cut by default* makes it awkward to perform a true deletion.
 To really delete text (without writing to a register), we have to prefix each of these commands with `"_`, the blackhole register.
 That's bizarre!
 More often than not, when I use Vim's delete operation, I only want to remove the text from the document.
 I don't want to write it to a register and I consider that to be an unfortunate side-effect.